 Rice University’s Arts Initiatives Fund (AIF) supports experimentation and collaboration in creativity and the arts across the entire campus.

-With the understanding that face-to-face interactions and discussions enrich and enhance the quality of pedagogy, exchange of ideas, and collaborative goodwill, Rice has established the Awards for International Collaboration (AIC) to support travel-related expenses necessary for faculty members to catalyze or deepen ties with Strategic Partner institutions.
+With the understanding that face-to-face interactions and discussions facilitate the development of new international partnerships, the Awards for International Collaboration (AIC) aims to support travel-related expenses necessary for faculty members to catalyze or deepen ties with partner institutions of strategic significance to a department, School, or the University.

 The University Committee on Teaching administers a grant from the Brown Foundation for the purpose of fostering excellence in undergraduate teaching at Rice.